fisherynwa/multi_pfa/README.txt

 		   In our example, we used a three-class outcome variable.
 		   To this end, in our script, we set two sequences for tvals.

-	reg - One needs to pick, which linear estimator for the common factors.
+	reg - One needs to pick which linear estimator for the common factors.
 		  Here, there are two options "L2" or "L1".
 For more details, we refer to Equations (13) - (14).

-	K - Numbers of common factors (see Equation (10) in the manuscript).
+	K - the number of common factors (see Equation (10) in the manuscript).
         One needs to specify the number of common factors for each logit.
 However, the program accepts default values.
         Namely, one can run the software without an explicit choice.